Jermaine Jenas: Other broadcasting

+Jenas has endorsed the clothing retailer Jacamo, and the bookmaker William Hill.

 Personal life

-Jenas and his wife Ellie have two daughters together, while he has an older daughter from a previous relationship who lives in the United States with her mother.
-He now lives in Hertfordshire.
+Jenas and his wife Ellie have two daughters together, while he also has a daughter from a previous relationship who lives in the United States with her mother.
+On 8 October 2021, Jenas announced the birth of his son.
+As of 2014, he lives in Hertfordshire.
 He enjoys cooking.
-On 8 October 2021, Jenas announced the birth of his son.

 Jenas and a friend set up the Aquinas Foundation, which offers football tickets to truant students at disadvantaged schools in Nottingham and London if they can achieve a 100% attendance.

-Jenas has endorsed the clothing retailer Jacamo.
+In October 2022, Jenas was fined £2,070 and banned from driving for six months for speeding and using his mobile phone in two hands while driving on the M25 motorway in Hertfordshire.